ballerina-platform/openapi-connectors/openapi/weaviate/Module.md

 import ballerinax/weaviate;
 ```
 ### Step 2: Create a new connector instance
-Create and initialize an `weaviate:Client` with your `Service URL` and the obtained `Authentication key`.
+Create and initialize a `weaviate:Client` with your `Service URL` and the obtained `Authentication key`.
 ```ballerina
     weaviate:Client weaviateClient = check new ({
         auth: {